godotengine/godot-docs/classes/class_spatial.rst

 - void **set_identity** **(** **)**

 Reset all transformations for this node.
-Set its Transform3D to identity matrix.
+Set its :ref:`Transform<class_Transform>` to identity matrix.

 .. _class_Spatial_set_ignore_transform_notification: